-(iv) Employers Contributions
+(iv) Employers' Contributions

 Under the authority of the NYSRSSL, the Comptroller annually certifies the actuarially determined rates expressly used in computing the employers' contributions based on salaries paid during the Retirement Systems' fiscal year ending March 31.
-LIPA's contributions for the year ended December 31, 2023, 2022, and 2021, were equal to 100% of the contributions required, and were \$0.63 million, \$0.58 million, \$0.72 million, respectively.
+LIPA's contributions for the year ended December 31, 2024 and 2023, were equal to 100% of the contributions required, and were \$1 million.

-(v) Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred In- flows of Resources Related to Pensions
+(v) Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions

-As of December 31, 2023, LIPA reported a liability of \$2.66 million and as of December 31, 2022, LIPA reported an asset of \$0.83 million for its proportionate share of the Retirement System net pension liability.
-The total pension liability, as reported by the Retirement System, as of March 31, 2023 was determined using an actuarial valuation as of April 1, 2022, with update procedures used to roll-forward the total pension liability to March 31, 2023.
+As of December 31, 2024 and 2023, LIPA reported a liability of \$2 million and \$3 million, respectively, for its proportionate share of the Retirement System net pension liability.
+The total pension liability, as reported by the Retirement System, as of March 31, 2024 was determined using an actuarial valuation as of April 1, 2023, with update procedures used to roll-forward the total pension liability to March 31, 2024.
 LIPA's proportionate share of the net pension liability was based on a projection of LIPA's long-term share of contributions to the pension plan relative to the projected contributions of all participating members, actuarially determined.

-As of December 31, 2023 and 2022, LIPA's proportionate share was 0.01% of the Retirement System net pension liability.
+As of December 31, 2024 and 2023, LIPA's proportionate share was 0.01% of the Retirement System net pension liability.